Introduction

 Both in Denmark and in Finland, it is allowed to choose between German and Nordic model: actually, right in Finland, only five listed companies adopt the vertical dualistic system, probably why it is not recommended by the Finnish corporate governance code.

-Comparison: model per function
+Comparison: corporate model per governance function

-*Law allows discretion |
+*Law allows discretion

 Conclusions

 Increasingly regulations are coming to aid of latest corporate governance issues, let’s think about the Corporate Governance Code, or the recent Corporate Insolvency and Governance Act 2020: an innovative bundle of measures for UK companies in financial distress as a result of the COVID-19 pandemic and the resulting economic crisis.
-However, we have to bear in mind that laws comes after the issue is endemic.
+However, we have to bear in mind that laws come after the issue is endemic.
 Ethics and Corporate Social Responsibility (CSR) represents good partners to mitigate this (bad)timing of the lawgiver, if and only if they are honestly adopted and internalized, not for marketing reasons.
 Further, it is necessary to continuously adjust the balance of the correctives’ mix: linking shareholders performance to managers remuneration is not enough anymore (the more stocks given, the more voting rights become significant, the harder will be to fire the manager), CEO’s turnover rate is only a variable in the ocean, as well as outsiders’ multiple boards attended or the boards’ size themselves.

 In conclusion, Corporate Governance is a short blanket and it is, of necessity, constantly updated.